 Program Educational Objectives

-- function as engineering professionals in chemical, energy production, engineering design, biochemical or related industries
+- attain careers as engineering professionals in chemical, energy production, engineering design, biochemical, or related industries

 - solve industrially relevant, open-ended engineering problems using appropriate tools and critical thinking capabilities